nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Adding notes to a group or subgroup_ :

-Adds notes on a group or subgroup and saves the time when the note is added.
+* Adds notes on a group or subgroup and saves the time when the note is added.
+* Pops up a note window to add note to group or subgroup.

 Format: `group (INDEX) /note`<br>
 Advanced user Format: `group (INDEX) /n`